ysndr/MSc-Thesis/chapter/methodology.md

 #### Resolving by ID

-During the building process item IDs are equal to their index in the underlying List which allows for efficient access by ID.
+During the building process item IDs are equal to their index in the underlying array which allows for efficient access by ID.
 To allow similarly efficient access to nodes with using IDs a `Completed` linearization maintains a mapping of IDs to their corresponding index in the reordered array.
 A queried ID is first looked up in this mapping which yields an index from which the actual item is read.